The Board of Trustees

 Ms. Wilkin is Vice Chair of the Board’s Committee on Facilities Planning and Management.

-CHIKA ONYEJIUKWA is the Chairperson for the City University of New York (CUNY) University Student Senate (USS) and the only student member of the Board of Trustees of The City University of New York.
-She serves as the Vice Chair for Legislative Affairs for the CUNY University Student Senate, which is the leading student governance body of the university, charged with representing the interest of the nearly 500,000 students at CUNY.
+CHIKA ONYEJIUKWA is the Chairperson for The City University of New York (CUNY) University Student Senate (USS) and the only student member, ex-officio, of the Board of Trustees of The City University of New York.
+She serves as the Vice Chair for Legislative Affairs for the CUNY University Student Senate, which is the leading student governance body of the University, charged with representing the interest of the nearly 500,000 students at CUNY.

 Ms. Onyejiukwa is a senior at Hunter College pursuing a Bachelor of Science degree in Community Health Education.
 Ms. Onyejiukwa is a member of the Jewish Foundation for Education of Women (JFEW) scholarship cohort.
 Ms. Onyejiukwa proudly served the students Hunter College as Undergraduate Student Government President during the 2015-2016 academic year and as Vice President and President during 2014-2015.
 Ms. Onyejiukwa also served as a member of the CUNY Board of Trustees Committee on Academic Policy, Program and Research during the 2015-2016 academic year.